Take 10% off W&P's fan-fave drinkware, now in a fresh, limited-edition color | CNN Underscored

 W&P’s Porter collection, a line of innovative containers, cups and utensils, is the perfect solution to ditching your single-use plastics.
-Whether you’re already back in the office or just anticipating a return someday soon, we can vouch that this line is perfect for toting your office lunch, or even just helping you stay hydrated at your home office.
+Whether you’re already back in the office or just anticipating a return someday soon, this line is perfect for toting your office lunch, or even just helping you stay hydrated at your home office.

 And now the brand has announced a perfect-for-warmer-weather, limited-edition colorway: Mint Terrazzo.
 Just in time for summertime picnics, bike adventures and hiking trips, the fresh, fun hue is a take on W&P’s bestselling Terrazzo style, which has previously been available in Blush, Cream and Charcoal.